fardinjafrul/website/README.md

 Let's make this a better user experience by slowing that down so the user has a sense of what is happening, and where they are navigating to on the page.

-1. Open `styles.css`, which is the stylesheet for your portfolio application.
+1. Open `styles.css`, which is the stylesheet for your Random application.
 We need to add a style for `html`.
 If you look, you'll see right now `html` and `body` styles are being set together, with no style set for `scroll-behavior`.
 Let's give Copilot a prompt to add this for us.

 1. Below the `html` and `body` styling prompt Copilot with a comment of:
 `/* add a smooth scroll */`